erjank/teaching/memory.md

 look effortless: in most cases, they just know what the right answer is.

 What makes someone an expert?
-The answer isn't that they know more
-facts: competent practitioners can memorize a lot of trivia without any noticeable improvement to their performance.
+The answer isn't just that they know more facts: competent practitioners can memorize a lot of trivia without any noticeable improvement to their performance.
 Instead, imagine for a moment that we store knowledge as a graph in which facts are nodes and relationships are arcs.
 (This is emphatically *not* how our brains work, but it's a useful metaphor.)
 The key difference between experts and people who are "merely competent" is that experts have many more connections, i.e., their mental models are much more densely connected.

 This metaphor helps explain many observed aspects of expert behavior: